tramarobin/fctSnPM/README.md

 These options act at a statistical level, modifying the alpha error or the number of iterations.

 * `alpha` is the alpha error risk for the ANOVA.
 Default is 0.05. @isnumeric.
-* `alphaT` is the original alpha used for post hoc tests (Bonferonni correction is applied after as alphaT/number of comparisons.
+* `alphaT`.
+Do not modify except for exploratory purposes. `alphaT` is the original alpha used for post hoc tests (Bonferonni correction is applied after as alphaT/number of comparisons.
 Default is the same as `alpha`. @isnumeric.
 * `multiIT` define the number of permutations as multiIT/alpha.
 Default is 10, corresponds to 200 iterations for 5% risk.
 **Must be increased for better reproductibility.**
 * `IT` is a fixed number of iterations (override the multiIterations - not recommended).